serafibk/frcnn-from-scratch-with-keras/README.md

 # enabling write will write out images with detections.
 ```

+## Bad training results?
+See issue #6 and look for help..

 # Dataset setup.
 You can either try voc or simple parsers for your dataset.